 it gives you a lot more comfortable ride

-Redshift Shockstop stem is a product of a small start up from USA.
+Redshift Shockstop stem is a product of a small start-up from the USA.
 But it gained a lot of coverage worldwide as it should be.
 There is no much competition in terms of providing more comfort at the front of the bike apart from adding a suspension fork.
 The only comparable solution is a Specialized FutureShock but it comes with the bike so you either go with Diverge or use Shockstop stem on your current bike.

 Leaving aside the tire pressure the Redshift Shockstop stem works wonders and really makes your ride more comfortable and more enjoyable.
 Both subjectively and in objective measurements.
-So if you are about the comfort this is a truly great solution.
-But is this a best solution?
+So if you are about comfort this is a truly great solution.
+But is this the best solution?
 We will find out when I will have a possibility to test a Lauf Grit suspension fork…